 Temptations are bred by cravings, and we crave all kinds of things: power, recognition, chocolate, revenge, success, talent, looks, money, just to name a few.
 It is our weakness.
 We wouldn’t be tempted to commit a single crime if we weren’t craving.
-So in order to get to the bottom of this we need to ask why.
+So in order to get to the bottom of temptation we need to ask why.
 Why are we craving?

 Eve’s temptation was preceded by one simple question: “Did God really say?”

 Somehow doubts and insecurities have wormed their way into Eve’s heart, and she was ready to take advice from a snake.
 Why was she even listening?
-She must have been doubting all along, and all it took then was a little push, and off she went – into the wrong direction.
+She must have doubted all along, and all it took then was a little push, and off she went – into the wrong direction.

 As far as God is concerned, He has no problems with doubts.
 He does not crave anything; He does not need anything – How could He be tempted?
 James wrote in a letter (James 1:13):

 So here it is, concise and clear: God can’t be tempted.
 His love knows no fear.
 No doubts are assailing Him.
 He is completely immune to any kind of temptation.

 But then God became a baby, slipped into flesh and bones and inherited our human DNA.
 The Son of God certainly understands temptation.
 He was rattled; He was hungry and tired; He was in pain and agony – still He did not give in to temptation.
 How did He do it?

 The gospels describe how Jesus was tempted in various situations.
 Here is one example: